Kaushik-Rajarathinam/MYPLTW-Algorithms-in-Python/README.md

 ## Usage:
 In the book, each section goes like '1.3.0',1.3.1, 1.3.2, etc.
-So each file in this repositry will be labled based on it section. _(except the '.' are replaced with '-')_
+So each file in this repository will be labled based on it section. _(except the '.' are replaced with '-')_

 All you will need to do is copy and paste the code I have and use it.
 __Note: 1-3-0.py and 1-3-1.py works are not included.__